-The instruction paradigm The learning paradigm Faculty are primarily lecturers Faculty are primarily designers of learning methods and en vironments Faculty and students act independently and in isolation Faculty and students work in teams with each other and other staff Faculty and students act independently and in isolation Faculty and students work in teams with each other and other staff Teachers classify and sort students Teachers develop every stu dent's competencies and tal ents Staff serve/support faculty and the process of instruction All staff are educators who produce student learning and success Any expert can teach Line governance: Empowering learning is chal- lenging and complex Shared governance: team work independent actors

-The ACE SML programme was also responsive to the call for change in higher education institutions.
-There were a number of women and black principals in the sample.
-It is a historical fact that there were always fewer numbers when it came to blacks and women in higher education.
+The instruction paradigm The learning paradigm Faculty are primarily lecturers Faculty are primarily designers of learning methods and en vironments Faculty and students act independently and in isolation Faculty and students work in teams with each other and other staff Faculty and students act independently and in isolation Faculty and students work in teams with each other and other staff Teachers classify and sort students Teachers develop every stu dent's competencies and tal Staff serve/support faculty and the process of instruction All staff are educators who produce student learning and success Any expert can teach Empowering learning is challenging and complex Line governance: independent actors Shared governance: team work fact that there were always fewer numbers when it came to blacks and women in higher education.
 Badat (2004) refers to this serious contemporary under-representation of black and women students in particular fields and post-graduate level.
 Furthermore, Badat (2004:3) declares that one key policy imperative is to transform higher education "so that it becomes more socially equitable internally and promotes social equity more generally by providing opportunity for social advancement through equity of access and opportunity".
 While there were not many white candidates in the population, there were many women and black Africans.
 The sample was selected from a population of 50 candidates.
 Of these 27 were women.
 Of these women, four were Coloured women, two were White females and three were Indian.
 There were only two White males in the population.